-ShockNever touch a fallen power line, or anything or anyone in contact with a power line.
-Instead, call the power company to de-energize the line.Electrical FireCall the fire department immediately.
-If necessary, use a CO2 or dry
+Shock Never touch a fallen power line, or anything or anyone in contact with a power line.
+Instead, call the power company to de-energize the line.

 Electrical Fire Call the fire department immediately.
 If necessary, use a CO2 or dry chemical extinguisher; do not use water.